xtheshumanator/nc-be-finalproject/README.md

-# SecureSoniCryptor (SSC) Back End
+# Cryptovox Back End

-This is the back end API service for the SecureSoniCryptor; a secure file sharing app that uses audio to encrypt file.
+This is the back end API service for Cryptovox; a secure file sharing app that uses audio to encrypt file.

 To see what APIs are supported click [here](https://ssc-be.herokuapp.com/).